-A micromanaging boss is probably somewhat of a control freak who might want to be involved in every last implementation decision in a project.
-It might look like your boss hovering over your shoulder as you make tiny adjustments to a PowerPoint deck (this has actually happened to me.)
-However it shows up, micromanagement is a frustrating problem that can hinder employee engagement.
+A micromanaging boss is usually somewhat of a control freak who insists on being involved in every last implementation decision in a project.
+It might look like your boss hovering over your shoulder as you make tiny adjustments to a PowerPoint deck (this has actually happened to me).
+However it shows up, micromanagement is a frustrating problem that hinders employee engagement.

 Micromanagers might have an overdeveloped need for control for a variety of reasons.
 The ones I have encountered generally include managers who are new to managing others and lack project management skills.
 A difficult boss whose management style is overbearing might also have a deep lack of confidence or lack of trust in their team.
 Micromanagers might also feel insecure or threatened about a dynamic at work and don't have a way of expressing it, so they overmanage the people that report to them.

 Whatever the reason for the micromanaging, it's important to focus on what you have control over.
 The main thing you can control is your reaction.
 Three tips I've found (both as an employee of a micromanager and as a coach helping people through it) include the following:

 The first thing you need to do is figure out your own priorities.
 It's also important to write down for yourself what conditions you need to feel like you are able to collaborate and reframe the situation.
 If you're ready to explore changes, ask questions.
 Using open-ended, diagnostic questions with your boss can help surface information around their preferences for making adjustments.
 If your diagnostic questions hit a wall, there might be a larger and unsolvable issue at hand.
 But if the manager responds with information on what her or his preferences are, adjustments can be made to get the work back on track.

 Jessica worked for a large, well established public relations agency.
 Recently, the firm went through a leadership change.
 The agency merged with another larger firm.
 As the departments went through the transition, Jessica got a new supervisor named Taylor.

-Jessica and Taylor's meeting occurs, and Jessica presents the options she created.
-Taylor skimmed the documents, and made it clear that this was not at all similar to how Taylor's firm managed projects.
+At Jessica and Taylor's meeting, Jessica presented the options she created.
+Taylor skimmed the document and made it clear that this was not at all similar to how Taylor's firm-managed projects.
 Jessica then asked diagnostic questions to get more information from Taylor about what those process were.
-She also asked questions to find out what Taylor prefers in future project and task updates.
+She also asked questions to find out what Taylor preferred for future project and task updates.

 Directly after the meeting, Jessica sent an email summarizing the meeting, being sure to clearly include Taylor's preferences.
 Taylor wrote back that the meeting was useful, and the micromanaging situation in the office eased up.